Can I do my own home inspection in Greenville, SC?

 That depends on the home.
 Usually around 2 to 2 1/2 hours or so, but could be more if the home requires it, or less if the home is in good condition, vacant, or small.
 Regardless, we will take as long as we need to satisfy our curiosities and determine the condition of the home for you.

-What about the inspection report?
+What about the inspection report, is your's different?

 Every inspector says they provide you an easy-to-read home inspection report in electronic format.
 Ours is unique, and other companies have tried to buy or purchase our format.
 They’ve even changed report software trying to copy it.
 Fortunately, we had the foresight to copyright the format, layout and language.